Dobrolet (airline): EU sanctions and shutdown

 In the aftermath of the unsolved shootdown on 17 July 2014 of Malaysia Airlines Flight 17 in eastern Ukraine, on 30 July 2014 the European Union placed additional sanctions on Russian individuals and entities, amongst them Dobrolet, LLC.
 The EU justified the sanctions on Dobrolet as it was state-owned and Dobrolet had operated only on the Moscow to Simferopol route, which in the view of the EU facilitates what it deemed to be the illegal integration of Crimea and Sevastopol into the Russian Federation and thereby it deems the act of flights to Crimea to be supporting the violation of Ukrainian sovereignty.

 In accordance with the EU sanctions, supply of materials and investments in Russia were prohibited while its citizens were banned from providing economic resources.
 European partners of Dobrolet began to cancel contracts they held with the airline, covering aircraft leasing, maintenance and insurance.
 Irish-based SMBC Aviation Capital cancelled leasing agreements for a 737-800, and Lufthansa Technik cancelled agreements to provide maintenance on the Dobrolet Boeing-fleet.
 The EU also stopped providing aeronautical information.

 Due to the sanctions and the resultant contract cancellations by its partners, on 3 August 2014 the management of Dobrolet announced that all flight operations would cease as of the next day.
 With this announcement, Dobrolet became the first company to cease operations due to EU sanctions, leading Moscow to threaten more tit-for-tat sanctions in response.

 At the time of the shutdown, the airline had managed to sell some 95,000 tickets.
 It was announced that ticket holders for Dobrolet flights from Moscow to Simferopol and Volgograd would have their flights provided by Orenair until 15 September and 20 August, respectively.
 Other customers with paid for flights past these dates, and including flights to destinations for which service had not yet begun, would receive a full refund.

 Nevertheless, on 6 August the company announced it has ordered sixteen new Boeing 737-800 airplanes to be produced in 2017–2018.

 Post shutdown

 On 16 September 2014, it was announced that Aeroflot had registered a new company, ООО «Бюджетный перевозчик» (Budget Carrier, LLC), which was pointedly known as Pobeda, which means "Victory".
-Pobeda added some Dobrolet aircraft to its own fleet.
+Pobeda added some Dobrolet aircraft to its own fleet, and use the same livery as Dobrolet.